LISTEN TO RECORDINGS

 Simon Trpčeski, Pianist

 As a recording artist, Simon Trpčeski has collaborated extensively with conductor Vasily Petrenko and the Royal Liverpool Philharmonic Orchestra.
-Together they recorded the complete Rachmaninov Piano Concertos for Avie, Tchaikovsky Piano Concertos 1 & 2 and Prokofiev Piano Concertos 1 & 3 for Onyx Classics.
-Additionally, as a close collaborator of conductor Cristian Mǎcelaru, they recorded Shostakovich Piano Concertos 1 & 2 and most recently, with the WDR Sinfonie Orchester, both Brahms Piano Concertos for Linn Records, which were released to great critical acclaim in November 2023.
+Together they recorded the complete Rachmaninov Piano Concertos for Avie, Tchaikovsky Piano Concertos 1 & 2, and Prokofiev Piano Concertos 1 & 3 for Onyx Classics.
+Additionally, as a close collaborator of conductor Cristian Măcelaru, they recorded Shostakovich Piano Concertos 1 & 2, and most recently with the WDR Sinfonieorchester, both Brahms Piano Concertos for Linn Records, which were released to great critical acclaim in November 2023.

 A natural music explorer, Simon Trpčeski is also committed to strengthening the musical heritage of his native Macedonia.
-His chamber music project MAKEDONISSIMO is dedicated to introducing audiences world-wide to the rich traditions of Macedonian folk music.
+His chamber music project MAKEDONISSIMO is dedicated to introducing audiences worldwide to the rich traditions of Macedonian folk music.
 In collaboration with composer Pande Shahov, the novel music weaves together folk traditions, classical virtuosity, and jazz-influenced riffs and harmonies.
 Since its premiere in 2018, the ensemble has traveled across Europe, Canada, and South Korea.
 The debut album was released in 2020 to great acclaim under Linn Records.
-In 2023, Concerto MAKEDONISSIMO, a concertante version of the music premiered with the Tonkünstler Orchestra, led by conductor Yutaka Sado at the Musikverein in Vienna.
-In addition, the chamber music album "Friendship" was released in 2023, featuring an eclectic repertoire of Brahms, Connesson, and Shahov.
+In 2023, Concerto MAKEDONISSIMO, a concertante version of the music, premiered with the Tonkünstler Orchestra, led by conductor Yutaka Sado at the Musikverein in Vienna.
+In addition, the chamber music album Friendship was released in 2023, featuring an eclectic repertoire of Brahms, Connesson, and Shahov.

 Simon Trpčeski is a celebrated cultural ambassador in Macedonia.
 In 2009, he received the Presidential Order of Merit for Macedonia, a decoration given to foreign and domestic dignitaries responsible for the affirmation of Macedonia abroad.
-In 2011, he became the first-ever recipient of the title “National Artist of Macedonia.”
-With national support from KulturOp, Macedonia’s cultural and arts organization, Simon Trpčeski works regularly with young musicians in his home country to nurture the talents of next-generation artists, as well promote Macedonian and Classical music, both domestically and abroad.
+In 2011, he became the first-ever recipient of the title, National Artist of Macedonia.
+With national support from KulturOp, Macedonia’s cultural and arts organization, he works regularly with young musicians in his home country to nurture the talents of the next generation of artists, as well as promote Macedonian and Classical music, both within Macedonia and internationally.

 Born in Macedonia in 1979, Simon Trpčeski is a graduate of the School of Music at the University of St. Cyril and St. Methodius in Skopje, where he studied with Boris Romanov.
-He was BBC New Generation Artist 2001-2003 and in 2003, was honored with the Young Artist Award by the Royal Philharmonic Society.
+He was BBC New Generation Artist 2001-2003, and in 2003, was honored with the Young Artist Award by the Royal Philharmonic Society.

 Official Photos